Now placing students for the August start Places limited by mentor availability Apply now

 How do I know the work is genuinely my student's?

-What if my student isn't ready for individual research mentorship?
+What if my student needs preparation before individual research mentorship?

-This is exactly what the consultation is for.
-We assess readiness honestly and may recommend a different programme — Academic Writing, Pre-University Seminars, or English Foundations — as better preparation.
-We will never push a student into individual mentorship if they're not ready for it.
+This is exactly what the interview is for.
+We assess readiness honestly and may recommend Academic Essentials or Field Seminars as better preparation before Research Scholar.

 How much does it cost?